Claude · Setup

 ~ 1,200-1,500 tokens

 Vision tokens per image.
-Multiply that by 5-10 screenshots in a session and your context is maxed out.
+Multiply that by five or ten screenshots in one session and your context is full.

-The result: you saturate your context with junk tokens, you burn through your plan faster, and you slow Claude down on every reply.
+The result: you fill your context with junk tokens, you burn through your plan faster, and you slow Claude down on every reply.

 The fix in one sentence

 Convert every document to .md before handing it to Claude.
-You keep 100% of the info and pay a fraction of the price.
+You keep 100% of the information and pay a fraction of the price.

 1